 Native to the Northern Hemisphere, Oak trees are a common feature amongst many landscapes in North America, China, Mexico and Europe.
 Oak trees are the UK's most common tree and have long dominated the British countryside.
 Known as the King of Trees, they have been a symbol for wisdom and strength and have played a large role in folklore.
 It was even thought that unless church pews were made from oak, your prayers would not be heard.

-There are many famous Oak trees around the world, admired for their height and age.
-Famous oak trees include: the Bowthorpe tree in Bowthorpe, Lincolnshire which is thought to be 1000 years old and the Minchenden tree in Southgate, London, consider the largest oak tree in England with a girth of 27ft.
+There are many famous Oak trees in existance around the world today, admired for their height and age.
+Famous oak trees include: the Bowthorpe tree in Bowthorpe, Lincolnshire which is thought to be 1000 years old and the Minchenden tree in Southgate, London, considered to be the largest oak tree in England with a girth of 27ft.

 Oak wood is extremely dense, hard and strong.
 It is resistant to insect and fungal disease and has a high tannin content.
 These qualities, along with the attractive grain markings, mean it has been popularly cultivated for many different uses.
 Since the middle ages it has been a sought after wood used for prestigious buildings including the House of Commons in London and nowadays it is used for making flooring and timber frame buildings.

 Barrels made of Oak are used in the process to make wines and spirits.
 The Oak wood adds flavour to the drink, different types of oak bringing out different attributes in the beverages.
 Oak chips are used for smoking fish, meat and cheese, a process for both preserving and adding flavour to foods.